 Then, the labor movement that came about as a result of the Industrial Revolution helped to establish value in labor and a healthy middle class was born.
 But, says Marker, the rich never wanted the establishment of a middle class – they fought against policies that supported it every step of the way.
 As he spoke I could see where he was going and I was reminded of the Frederick Douglass quote, “Power concedes nothing without a demand”.
 Marker was beginning to open my eyes.

 As I listened, I too started to get some clarity on this issue but I continued to hold to the notion that, like the rest of us, the rich have benefited from having a strong middle class, in spite of their opposition to the policies that created it — why would they want to get rid of it?
 I asked Dennis what would motivate the top 1% to get rid of the middle class when it is clear that they need it – who’s going to buy the goods that are manufactured?”, I asked.

-Conceding that my point was a good one – 30 years ago — Marker asserted that technological advances in communications, transportation, automation and the like have changed the mutual dependencies that once existed between the American middle class and the super rich.
+Conceding that my point was a good one, Mark went on to explain that 30 years ago the question of who would buy the goods protected the middle class but today, he said, technological advances in communications, transportation, automation and the like have changed the mutual dependencies that once existed between the American middle class and the super rich.
 They just don’t need America’s middle class the way did in an earlier era.
 Those days are gone.